mcordell/grape_token_auth/README.md

 # GrapeTokenAuth
 [![Code Climate GPA][11]][12] [![Test Coverage][13]][14] [![Circle CI][15]][16]

-> __This gem is in active development__ but approaching a 0.1.0 release.
-If you are interested in helping out, please clone the release candidate and submit issues and PRs to help get it into a production-ready state!

 GrapeTokenAuth is a token authentication solution for grape.
 It is compatible with [ng-token-auth][1] (for _angular_) and [j-toker][2] (for _jQuery_), and is meant as a [grape][4] (rather than _rails_) version of [devise_token_auth][3].
 As